Guidelines for health care providers on prescribing naloxone, treating opioid use disorder, and safe opioid prescribing

 Medications for opioid use disorder (MOUD) are the current standard of care for patients with opioid use disorder.
 These medications include buprenorphine, methadone, and naltrexone.

-To learn more about MOUD check out our new webpage, Learn About Treatment.
+To learn more about MOUD check out our new website, Learn About Treatment.
 This site includes information about the three FDA approved medications, as well as patient engagement tools, and sample protocols.

 - The Substance Abuse and Mental Health Services Administration Medication-Assisted Treatment website features clinical tools, provider training, and information on medications and counseling.